If you’re looking to purchase legal CBD in Pennsylvania, this article has the answers you’re looking for.

 But before we dive into the details of buying CBD in Pennsylvania, you need to know the laws regarding cannabinoid products in the Keystone State.

 CBD can be derived from both marijuana and industrial hemp plants.
 The critical difference between the two plants (in the eyes of the law) is the amount of THC they contain.

 THC is the active ingredient in marijuana that causes the user to feel high.
 Marijuana-derived CBD will have high levels of THC, which means that you’ll likely get stoned if you use it.
 If the CBD is derived from marijuana, it is illegal for the general public of Pennsylvania to possess.

-Industrial hemp CBD generally contains less than 0.3% THC and, as a result of the 2018 Agricultural Act, are no longer considered as marijuana under the Controlled Substances Act.
+Industrial hemp CBD generally contains less than 0.3% THC and, as a result of the 2018 Agricultural Act, is no longer considered marijuana under the Controlled Substances Act.